skenqbx/rail/doc/api.markdown

 Empties the buffer and sets `replayBuffer.buffer` to `false`.

 ### replayBuffer.end()
-Prevents further additon of chunks and clear the writable stream.
+Prevents further addition of chunks and clear the writable stream.

 ### Event: 'end'
 Emitted when the buffer is ended.
 This is the last moment a can modify the request configuration.